Requirements of the WGSS Major

 • Single-term essays: A minimum of 30 pages (excluding front matter, bibliography and appendices)

-• Yearlong essays: A minimum of 60 pages and a maximum of 90 pages at most (excluding front matter, bibliography and appendices).
+• Yearlong essays: A minimum of 60 pages and a maximum of 90 pages (excluding front matter, bibliography and appendices).

 Students seeking exceptions to these requirements require approval from both their advisor and from the Director of Undergraduate Studies (DUS).